 That said, if red is associated with energy, and yellow with optimism, what is the best color for creativity?
 It turns out, the color of creativity might be this affirming shade.

 The Color Green and Creativity

 Early studies, like a first of its kind German study in 2012, suggests the color green may boost creativity.
-In reporting on the study, NBC News writes that "participants who saw green before the task," the task being to write down as many uses of a tin can in two minutes, "produced more creative ideas than those who saw white."
+In reporting on the study, NBC News writes that "participants who saw green before the task," the task being to write down as many uses of a tin can as possible in two minutes, "produced more creative ideas than those who saw white."

 Why?
 "Green may serve as a cue that evokes the motivation to strive for improvement and task mastery, which in turn may facilitate growth," Dr. Stephanie Lichtenfeld, an assistant professor of psychology at Ludwig-Maximilians-University in Munich, Germany, tells NBC News.
 However, the context for these preferences, reports Smithsonian magazine, largely depends on our cultural associations.